Bucanero06/DensityPy/README.md

 a more focused approach considering only valence orbitals can simplify the problem.
 We'll include key unoccupied orbitals, like the σ* and π* orbitals, in our active space.
-This strategy not only makes the calculations more manageable but also allows for the inclusion of additional relevant occupied orbitals, such as another lone pair on oxygen, thus providing a comprehensive yet efficient (very-cheap except for GRIDIT) and targeted computational run.
+This strategy not only makes the calculations more manageable but also allows for the inclusion of additional relevant occupied orbitals, such as another lone pair on oxygen, thus providing a comprehensive yet efficient and targeted computational run.

 ```bash
 python cli_run.py Studies/ExampleStudy/ nma_configuration.json